muktihari/fit/README.md

 We provides some CLI programs to interact with FIT files that can be found in `cmd` folder.

+1. `fitactivity`: Combines multiple FIT activity files into one continuous FIT activity (and conceal the start and end GPS positions for privacy).
+[README.md](/cmd/fitactivity/README.md)
-1. `fitconv`: Converts FIT file to a CSV file.
+2. `fitconv`: Converts FIT file to a CSV file, allowing us to read the FIT file in a human-readable format.
 [README.md](/cmd/fitconv/README.md)
-2. `fitprint`: Print FIT file into stdout in human-readable format.
+3. `fitprint`: Print FIT file into stdout in human-readable format.
 [README.md](/cmd/fitprint/README.md)
-3. `fitactivity`: Combine multiple FIT activity files into one continoues FIT activity.
-[README.md](/cmd/fitactivity/README.md)

 ## Generate Custom FIT SDK